smilesmilejin/bst-kth-smallest/README.md

 Given the root of a binary search tree, and an integer k, return the kth smallest value (1-indexed) of all the keys (values) of the nodes in the tree.
 It is guaranteed k will be smaller than the size of the tree.

+- *Parameters*:
+  - *root (TreeNode)*: The root of the tree
+  - *k (int)*: represents the kth smallest value which we would like to find

+- *Returns*:
+  - *int*: the kth smallest value

 For this exercise, consider the key and value to be the same.

+*Hint* You are allowed to implement and use other common BST functions in order to implement this function.

 ### Example 1: